The Most Dangerous Document in Your Organization

 Moving from policy to architecture starts with one honest question:

-For every statement in your AI policy, can you point to a control that enforces it, evidence that proves it’s working, and a report that tells leadership when it’s not?
+For every statement in your AI policy, can you point to a control that enforces it, evidence that proves it is working, and a report that tells leadership when it is not?

-If the answer is no — and for most organizations right now, the answer is no — that’s the gap.
-That’s the work.
+If the answer is no and for most organizations right now, the answer is a definitely no. That is the gap.
+That is the work.

 You don’t need a perfect framework on day one.
 You need a spine.
-You need the structural integrity that turns intent into evidence.
+Structural integrity that turns intent into evidence.

 Start with one use case.
 One AI tool your organization has actually approved.
-Build the governance architecture around it: What’s the control?
+Build the governance architecture around it.
+What is the control?
 What evidence does it generate?
 Who sees the report?
 What happens when something deviates?

-That’s one vertebra.
+That is one vertebra.
 Build the next one.
-And the next.

-If someone asks whether your organization has AI governance, and your answer is “yes, we have a policy” — that’s not a yes.
-That’s a hope.
+If someone asks whether your organization has AI governance, and your answer is "yes, we have a policy," that is not a yes.
+That is a hope.

 Governance isn’t a document.
 It’s a mechanism.
-And mechanisms either exist or they don’t.
+Mechanisms either exist or they don’t.